Scalloped Pineapple

 Published by Kate

-This old fashioned recipe is the perfect pairing for ham.
+This old fashioned pineapple casserole is the perfect pairing for ham.
 It's lightly sweet, with a custard-like interior and a crispy top.

 Prep Time 10 minutes